Polytoria/Docs/docs/classes/DynamicInstance/Properties/LocalRotation.md

 # LocalRotation
 ### Description
-Specifies the local rotation of an instance.
+Specifies the rotation relative to the parent of an instance.

 Property of [DynamicInstance](/classes/DynamicInstance/)